Open-MBEE/doors-ng-mdk/README.md

   MMS_PASS        Password for MMS auth
 ```

-For local testing, it is recommended that your create a `.env` file with all the enviornment variables:
+For local testing, it is recommended that your create a `.env` file with all the enviornment variables (docker users skip this step):

 For Linux and MacOS:
 ```bash